MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-computeactions-cpp.md

 As previously detailed, the primary functions of the Policy API are to:
 - list available labels
-- return the specific set of actions that should be taken based on the current and desired state
+- return a set of actions that should be taken, based on the current and desired state

 The last step in the process is to provide a label identifier and, optionally, metadata about the existing label to the `ComputeActions()` function.